Lucyjpjones/lj-fscr/README.md

 > **Grey:** paragraph Calmness and neutrality, focus, and precision.

-> **Purple:** Overcoming physical challenges and limitations and setting farther, more difficult goals.
+> **Purple:** Overcoming physical challenges and limitations and setting farther more difficult goals.

 <br>
   <img src="media/palette.png">

-- The #f8f8f8 shade of very light grey has been used for as a background colour throughout the site with #fafafa shade of white used for forms.
+- The #f8f8f8 shade of very light grey has been used as a background colour throughout the site with the #fafafa shade of white used for forms.

 **Typography**